genomegraph/vg_reverse_lookup/reverse_lookup_vg_en.md

 cat 1.vg 2.vg > merged.vg
 ```

+- This command modifies the original file in-place although other commands output modified graph to STDOUT

 #### Extending the reference graph by adding the mutation information of the query sequence